 Nei kadalai is my favorite snack from my childhood and it brings me back fond memories associated with this delicious savory during my childhood days.
 I still cherish those happy moments with my father who used to bring nei kadalai and Tirunelveli halwa whenever he visited me.
 Our family get-together is incomplete without savory nei kadalai and sweet halwa.
-These goodies are famous in Tirunelveli, Madurai and other surrounding places.
+These goodies are popular in Tirunelveli, Madurai and other surrounding places.

 Cooking time: 20 min

 Yields: 1½ cup

 - Split chickpeas (split Bengal gram or kadalai paruppu) – 1 cup (200 g)

 - Garlic – 10 pods (or 1 bulb)

 - Red chilli powder – 1/8 tsp

 - Salt – 1/4 tsp